gmork2/hello.id/PRIVACY.md

 ‘we’, ‘us’ and ‘our’ refers to {app.name}, and ‘you’ refers to you, the user of the Services.

-###1.1 Privacy Principles
+### Privacy Principles

 helloid has two fundamental principles when it comes to collecting and processing private data:

 * We don't use your data to show you ads.
-* We only store the data in case {app.name} needs to perform error diagnosis and performance measurements.
+* We only store the data in case helloid needs to perform error diagnosis and performance measurements.